Sewing collars & leashes with an LK-1900BN bartacking machine

 The -Short collar uses just one bartack each side of the ring (at the buckle first, then the tail):

-Like the single-tack tri-glide: I increase the zig-zag (y-scale) of this single-tack too, but not as much.
-See the table of pattern settings.
+Like the single-tack tri-glide: I increase the zig-zag (y-scale) of this single-tack to 90% (compared to the -Long's two tacks each side of the ring).

 Notice that I use a smaller clip to hold the tail (when sewing the first tack at the buckle).
 That's a very tight fit to get an ordinary plastic sewing clip into that space behind the work clamp.
 These clips are called "Mini Alligator Clips" (I bought Amazon ASIN: B0F2T9YJH6.).
 The ones I bought have a silicon mouth (insert) inside the metal clamp.
 Some of the other sellers seemed to show a photo of a clamp without that insert.
 I think the silicon grips better.
 (These might even work better than the common plastic clips.
 Those clips stress from repeated use, and break after some use.
 They're cheap; it doesn't matter.).